Thursday, June 8, 2023

 Always see to the horses!
 Nice and snugged away in my friendly (as in friend’s house in Kenora) B&B in a “strictly BMW garage”.

 So this is my notification that day one of my mini Odyssey was successful.
-610 Kilometers from home to the border where I got my replacement windscreen and mirror and safety airbag vest, all needed due to my crash in the remote wilds of northwestern Ontario (if you didn’t read about that one, I think it’s on the June 1 or 2 updates).
-That experience was part of my “driving tough roads - a literal crash course”.
+610 Kilometers today, ending in Kenora but the very first leg was from home to the US border package station where I got my replacement windscreen and mirror and safety airbag vest.
+This was all needed due to my crash in the remote wilds of Northwestern Ontario (if you didn’t read about that one, I think it’s on the June 1 or 2 updates).
+That experience was part of what I’ll call my “driving tough roads - a literal crash course”.

-So I made it to Kenora where I met with a colleague who extremely graciously offered to put me up for the night — no tent required!
+So after a day on the road, I made it to Kenora where I met with a colleague who extremely graciously offered to put me up for the night — no tent required!

-Today’ visit to Ryden’s, just across the border in Grand Portage Minnesota, where US packages can be picked up (and sent) was highlighted by the aforementioned resurrection of Bellicose Babe:
+Today’ visit to Ryden’s, just across the border in Grand Portage Minnesota, where US packages can be picked up (and sent) was highlighted by the aforementioned resurrection of Bellicose Babe, I replaced the windshield (Touratech Windshield is nearly the complete price I originally paid for the bike) and the mirror and the replacement Airbag Vest as I mailed my first one to California for refurbishment:

 The trip included a bit of nearly everything: Sun, warmth, coolth, wind, some rain.
 But was overall a beautiful day for driving.